 I’ve also met some people who didn’t follow their parents’.
 Some of them have miserable lives (maybe their parents were right).
 But most of them are happy doing what they love.
 They can sleep with fulfillment, excited to do the things they love the next day.
 And who doesn’t want that?

 The takeaway: You can always consider your parents’ advice in life or career.
 But pay attention to what you really love.
 If they want you to do things not aligned with your values, passions, or dreams, you have a choice not to follow them.
 Pursue your crazy ideas and your wild dreams.
 Give them a chance.

 Then try again.
 Do it better.

 Failures are teachers.

 (Update Aug 2019: This is from the point of view of a person raised by a middle-class family in the Philippines.
-If you’re living in a first world country or whatever country, then some of things I wrote may not work for you.)
+If you’re living in a first world country or whatever country, then some of these might not work for you.)